 Weekly PSHE lessons and circle time enable pupils to develop their curiosity through questioning that helps them explore and articulate spiritual and ethical issues.

-Throughout the school, we refer to the 7Rs in order to contribute to the children’s character education.
-The children are celebrated for showing attributes of the 7Rs.
+Throughout the school, we refer to our Christian values and consider pupils' character education in equal weight to academic learning.
+The children are celebrated for showing each of the 12 Christian Values

 Charitable giving is seen as an important expression of our responsibility towards God and the wider world.
 Opportunities for giving and for fund-raising, such as the Bishop’s Lent Appeal, are well supported by the whole school community.
 As one Year 4 pupil explained, ‘harvest gifts collected for the local food bank are to help people who need food and to show kindness’.
 Each year the school contributes to the Bishop’s Lent Appeal and the Kingston Food Bank.

 Our children are given opportunities to be mindful and reflect on issues of spiritual, moral and ethical concern.
-We use the Jigsaw scheme of work which encourages mindfulness and calming activities.
+We have a bespoke PSHE curriculum, using elements of the PSHE Association scheme of work ,which encourages mindfulness and wellbeing activities.

 The RE curriculum successfully encourages an appreciation of difference and diversity through considering some similarities and differences between Christianity and other world faiths, including Islam, Sikhism and Buddhism.